 In the Himalayan region, there are numerous lakes in the vicinity of glaciers.
 These glacial lakes impose potential risks for sudden outbursts and consequent floods.
 This type of flooding event is referred to as a glacial lake outburst flood (GLOF), which occurs frequently enough in the Himalayan region.
-With a growing amount of public and scientific concern about hazards, climate change, and water management associated with GLOFs, the "Bhutan GLOF Project" (*1) aims at updating and improving glacial lake inventory for Bhutan using new and high spatial resolution data from ALOS.
+With a growing amount of public and scientific concern about hazards, climate change, and water management associated with GLOFs, the "Bhutan GLOF Project" (*1) aims at updating and improving glacial lake inventory for Bhutan using new and high spatial resolution data from ALOS as well as glacier inventory.
 The motivation for this release is to support the research community and various domestic and international projects.

 Figure 1 shows the pan-sharpened image covering the entire country of Bhutan overlaid the glacial lakes inventory (color polygons) and boundaries of river basin (red lines).
 Each color of polygons indicates an individual river basin.
 Figure 2 shows an enlarged image of Fig.1 around upper stream of Mangde Chu basin as example, which is overlaid the inventory (red polygons) and a Map ID.